couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-rest-api/clusters-rest-api.markdown

 <p>
-Since buckets could be renamed and there is no way to determine the name for the default bucket for a cluster, the system attempts to connect non-SASL, non-proxied to a bucket clients to a bucket named "default".
+Since buckets could be renamed and there is no way to determine the name for the default bucket for a cluster, the system attempts to connect non-SASL, non-proxied to a bucket named "default".
 If it does not exist, Couchbase Server drops the connection.
 </p></div>